Man arrested for allegedly shooting dead National Conference leader TS Wazir

 Wazir was found dead in a flat in Delhi on September 9.
 So far, three people have been arrested in the case, while another key accused is absconding.

-Delhi Police on Sunday arrested 61-year-old Harmeet Singh in Jammu for allegedly murdering National Conference leader Tarlochan Singh Wazir, PTI reported.
-Police said that Singh was on the run since shooting dead Wazir on September 3.
+The Delhi Police on Sunday arrested 61-year-old Harmeet Singh in Jammu for allegedly murdering National Conference leader Tarlochan Singh Wazir, PTI reported.
+The police said that Singh was on the run after shooting Wazir dead on September 3.

 Wazir, a former member of the Jammu Kashmir Legislative Council, was found dead in a flat in Delhi’s Moti Nagar area on September 9.
 The police had recovered his decomposed body after neighbours complained about a stench coming from the house.